Blendify/blender-manual/trunk/blender_docs/manual/about/contribute/patch_commit.rst

 Do not forget to always run ``svn update`` before committing.

-Then you will be asked for your username (from ``developer.blender.org``) and password before the change is committed.
+Then you will be asked for your user name (from ``developer.blender.org``) and password before the change is committed.

 Your modified files are uploaded to the central repository for others to work with and continue collaborating.
-Commits are tracked in the repositories `Diffusion <https://developer.blender.org/diffusion/BM/>`_ .
+Commits are tracked in the repositories `Diffusion <https://developer.blender.org/diffusion/BM/>`__.
 Soon after your changes become visible in the online manual.